 You mean, physics plays a central role in science?

 First of all, I was very curious.
-Seen from Europe or from further away like Colombia, the distance between India and Nepal is not large.
+Seen from Europe or from further away, like Colombia, the distance between India and Nepal is not large.
 Nepal is a small neighboring country of India.
 In physical terms, one would say that to first approximation, Nepal is like India.
-And therefore I was particularly curious to know where Nepal is actually different from its big neighbor.
+And therefore, I was particularly curious to know where Nepal is actually different from its big neighbor.
 Well, perceiving all details, I learned that Nepali culture is quite distinct from Indian culture.
-And I think Nepalese are very proud of it.
-This short week visit was very helpful to me to see all these rich traditions, in language, in music, in cuisine, in costume, which are so different from India and of course also from China, as these are the two dominating neighbors of Nepal.
+And I think the Nepalese are very proud of it.
+This short week visit was very helpful to me to see all these rich traditions, in language, in music, in cuisine, in costume, which are so different from India and, of course, also from China, as these are the two dominating neighbors of Nepal.
 It was really enlightening to understand these specific characteristics.
 I hope that, if Nepali researchers and students come to Colombia, they will also contribute to bringing the beauty of their culture to a distant continent like South America.

 I do not see where there would be any specific difficulty in this country.
-What I see is a lot of enthusiasm about science particularly among professors and students.
+What I see is a lot of enthusiasm about science, particularly among professors and students.

 I think the foremost necessity is to convince, as far as possible, Nepali scientists who have been abroad in America or elsewhere to return to Nepal.
 It’s extremely important to bring the advanced knowledge they acquired in more developed countries back to their home country.